petrkeil/Statistics/Poisson_regression/poisson_regression.md

 The index $i$ identifies each grid cell (data point). $\beta_0$ - $\beta_2$ are model coefficients, and $n_i$ is the observed number of individuals in each grid cell.

-The notation roughly reads as: The logarithm of $\lambda_i$ is a deterministic function of the elevation data and the regression coefficients.
+The notation roughly reads as: The logarithm of $\lambda_i$ is a function of the elevation and the regression coefficients.
 The observed numbers of individuals are outcomes of a Poisson-distributed random process with parameter $\lambda$.

-I recommend to write down the formal definition of any statistical model that you are going to use.
+I recommend to write down such formal definition of any statistical model that you are going to use.
 It will tell you everything about its assumptions and it will be easier to interpret the fitted model.

 Fitting the model using glm()